10,000 Miles Apart, Social Media Connection Leads to Advanced Care

 Dale Newman’s long journey from Adelaide, Australia, to Warrenville, IL, began with a 2015 motocross crash.
 A CT scan taken after the crash revealed that the active father of two young children had a brain tumor in his left temporal lobe.
 The tumor continued to grow, and by 2017, intervention was necessary.
 However, due to its location, surgeons were only able to remove a third of the mass, so Dale needed more treatment.

-Anne Marie Kappa of Glen Ellyn, IL, had undergone proton therapy at the Northwestern Medicine Chicago Proton Center for a brain tumor.
+Anne Marie Kappa of Glen Ellyn, IL, had undergone proton therapy at Northwestern Medicine Proton Center for a brain tumor.
 Proton therapy is an advanced form of radiation that uses protons – heavy, positively charged atomic particles – instead of standard X-rays.

 Dale, Amber and their children — 11-year-old Josh and 8-year-old Ella — traveled 10,000 miles and settled into an extended stay hotel for 2 1/2 months of treatment.
 Amber worried that spending so much time away from home would be difficult for the children, but she says it was the right choice to bring them along.

 “Dale wasn’t going to be around if he didn’t get this treatment,” says Amber.
 “It is worth every sacrifice if Dale is still here to teach his kids to drive and to walk his daughter down the aisle.”